MusicDin/kubitect/docs/examples/metallb.md

 # MetalLB configuration examples

-MetalLB allows you to expose your service as a type of `LoadBalancer`.
+MetalLB allows you to expose services of type 'LoadBalancer'.

-Official MetalLB documentation is available [here](https://www.metallb.org).
+The official MetalLB documentation can be found [here](https://www.metallb.org).

 MetalLB can be configured in two modes:
 - [Layer2](#layer2)